 Outcomes research is a big part of providing great wilderness treatment for our students and families.
 For over 15 years, RedCliff Ascent has gathered outcomes research on each and every student in our program.
 This research has not only shown the success of our program but that the improvements last long after a student leaves the program.
-Click here to read more about the results of wilderness therapy.
+Read more about the results of wilderness therapy.

 RedCliff is honored at the trust parents, consultants, and others place in us.
 In addition to providing a wonderful wilderness experience, RedCliff is committed to providing a safe environment for students.

 RedCliff has conducted client safety and risk management research for over 15 years.
 This research has been key in allowing RedCliff to provide a safe place for its students to grow and change.
-To read more about the safety of wilderness therapy click the link.
+Read more about the safety of wilderness therapy

 Living in the wilderness is a very foreign experience for most of our students.
 This includes a major change in physical activity and diet.
 RedCliff prides itself on its clinical experience; however, we are also aware of the importance of physical activity and diet in an adolescent’s growth.